 Project overview

 Vanir provided construction management services through all phases of the Southwest Juvenile Courthouse project.
-Located on a 3.25-acre site adjacent to the existing Southwest Justice Center (built in 2003), the new Courthouse consists of a 14,381-square-foot courthouse with two courtrooms (one juvenile and one delinquency); judge’s chambers; an administrative support area; a vehicular sallyport; secure parking; and a secured walkway to access the existing detention center.
+Located on a 3.25-acre site adjacent to the existing Southwest Justice Center (built in 2003), the new Courthouse consists of 14,381 square feet with two courtrooms (one juvenile and one delinquency), a judge’s chambers, an administrative support area, a vehicular sally port, secure parking and a secured walkway to access the existing detention center.
 This was a joint project between the Riverside County Board of Supervisors and the Judicial Council of California.